-Making applesauce in the Instant Pot is one of THE recipes you need to make this Fall.
+Homemade applesauce in the Instant Pot is THE recipe you need to make this Fall.

 There’s something magical that happens when you dump a bunch of apple chunks into the pot.
 Within 10 minutes those firm apples turn into mush and are super soft, tender, and absolutely delicious!

 Not to mention, if you pick the right apple varieties to use you won’t even need any additional sugar!
-The pressure of the Instant Pot cooks the apples down until their natural sugars are released – making it MORE than sweet enough all on its’ own.
+The pressure of the Instant Pot cooks the apples down until their sugars are naturally released resulting in perfect sweetness.

 This recipe is also super adaptable.
-Feel free to add as much cinnamon or apple pie spice as you’d like or leave it out completely if you prefer a plain applesauce.
+Add extra cinnamon or apple pie spice, or leave it out completely if you prefer a plain version.

-And if you can’t finish up the entire batch (it makes close to 4 cups!) then you can use the rest in these Applesauce Muffins or substitute it for oil in other baked goods.
+Enjoy some as a snack, then use the rest in recipes!
+Make up some Applesauce Muffins or substitute it for oil in other tasty baked goods.

-- Apples – For one batch of applesauce, you’ll need 3 pounds of apples, or about 5 to 6 large apples.
-The best types of apples to use varies with how sweet or tart you want your sauce to be.
-Read below for more information on these varieties.
+- Apples.
+For one batch of applesauce, you’ll need 3 pounds of apples, or about 5 to 6 large apples.
+The type of apples will affect how sweet or tart the flavor will be, read more on this below.

-- Water – Unlike most recipes that call for a cup of liquid to prevent burning in a 6-quart Instant Pot, you will only need 1/3 cup of water.
-The apples release quite a bit of their own moistures while cooking and will make up the difference.
+- Water.
+You will only need ⅓ cup of water.
+The apples release quite a bit of their own moisture while cooking and will make up the difference.

-- Spices – Cinnamon and nutmeg are the most common ground spices to use in applesauce.
-My recommendation is to use an Apple Pie Spice blend for the most complex flavor profile.
+- Spices.
+Cinnamon and nutmeg are the most common ground spices to use in applesauce.
+Use an Apple Pie Spice blend for the most complex flavor profile.
 You can also leave the spices out if you prefer a plain applesauce.

-- Lemon Juice – Adding freshly squeezed lemon juice after cooking the applesauce is optional, but it will extend the shelf life of the applesauce for a few days.
+- Lemon Juice.
+Adding freshly squeezed lemon juice after cooking is optional, but it will extend the shelf life for a few days.
 The citric acid also helps to keep the applesauce from browning and oxidizing too quickly.

 Best Types of Apples

-After making a few test batches, I found that the types of apples you use has a large impact on the finishing taste and sweetness of your applesauce.
+The types of apples you use have a large impact on the finishing taste and sweetness of your applesauce.

-While you can definitely use all of one type, it’s best to use a mixture of apple varieties for the best taste.
-You also want to use soft apples that will break down easily when cooked.
+You can use only one type, but it’s best to use a mixture of apple varieties for the best taste.
+You also want to use softer apples that will break down easily when cooked.

 The types of apples that are best for making applesauce include: